rockettheme/docs/Docs/joomla/templates/acacia/charts.md

 Virtually everything about a Progressive Knob can be adjusted.
 From the width of the progression indicator to the size of the icon, all of this information is found and easily adjusted inside a single block of code.

 Here is the code related to the Progressive Knob found on the far left in the image above.
-If you're entering this into an article, you'll want to make sure you're either using RokPad or another non-WYSIWYG editor.
+If you are entering this into an article, you'll want to make sure you are either using RokPad or another non-WYSIWYG editor.

 ~~~ .html
 <div class="canvas-graph" data-canvas-graph='{"icon":"icon-eye-open","iconSize":80,"radius":110,"size":15,"start":70}'><div class="longshadow"></div></div>